> Anne Briggs > Songs > Willie o' Winsbury

 When the word got around that John was about to make his recording debut, the universal question was, “You'll be doing Willie, won't you?”
 Apart from being one of the best-loved in his repertoire, the song is worthy of note; if only because the hero, faced with a choice between a shotgun wedding and the hangman's rope, has the good sense to know when he's well off—unlike many another in folk song!

 Staverton Bridge sang Tom Barbary in 1975 on their eponymous Saydisc album Staverton Bridge.
-This recording was included on 2001 on the Fellside anthology of English traditional songs, Voices in Harmony.
-Paul Adams commented:
+This recording was included in 2001 on the Fellside anthology of English traditional songs, Voices in Harmony.
+Paul Adams noted:

 The idea of a courtship being conducted in disguise by a prince or a rich man's son is the common stuff of oral tales the world over.
 In Tom Barbary it makes for a remarkably amiable ballad with smiles, forgiveness and fortunes all round at the end of the story.
 It is a version of Willie o' Winesbury (Child 100).
 Prof. Child's Scottish versions all have him as Willie or Thomas of Winsbury (or Winesberry), Tom (or John) Barbary (or Barber) seems to emanate from the West Country.

-Dick Gaughan sang Willie o' Winsbury in 1978 on his Topic album Gaughan.
-He commented in his sleeve notes:
+Dick Gaughan sang Willie o’ Winsbury in 1978 on his eponymous Topic album Gaughan.
+He noted:

 I couldn't have imagined myself singing this a few years back, but I found a couple of verses for the middle which change the whole emphasis of the song.
 I first heard it sung by Anne Briggs to a different tune, but don't remember where I got this tune.
 The guitar is tuned DADGAD and the accompaniment is from an idea my wife Dorris gave me.